osohq/oso/docs/more/faq.rst

 Who builds and maintains oso
 ----------------------------

-oso is built by the eponymous company, oso.
-We are a Sequoia-backed company headquartered in New York City, with engineers across 3 time zones, and we are hard at work on new features and improvements.
-If you have feedback or ideas on ways we can make the product better, we would be delighted to hear from you.
+oso is built by oso!
+We are headquartered in New York City with engineers across 3 time zones, and we are hard at work on new features and improvements.
+If you have feedback or ideas about how we can make the product better, we would be delighted to hear from you.
 Please feel free to reach out to us at :email:`engineering@osohq.com`.